 Annual events

-By participating in annual community events such as holiday markets or events like Small Business Saturday, you can introduce your niche products and services to the community and get more people interested in what you have to offer.
+By participating in annual community events such as holiday markets or regular events like Small Business Saturday, you can introduce your niche products and services to the community and get more people interested in what you offer.
+A business that explores new market segments and expands to new locations or markets generates more leads and opportunities.

 Corporate social responsibility

-Additionally, learn how to grow a small business by creating a corporate social responsibility program.
-This develops a stronger relationship with your community and marks your business as a community supporter.
+Additionally, learn how to grow a small business by creating or joining a corporate social responsibility program.
+This is a networking opportunity that helps you develop a stronger relationship with your community and marks your business as a community supporter.

-Through these activities, you’ll not only do some good in the community but also gain access to prospective new customers.
+Through these activities, you’ll do some good in the community while you gain access to new prospective customers.

-Both of these ideas introduce a larger community to the specialized offerings of your niche business, allowing you to foster stronger relationships and grow your customer base.
+Both of these ideas introduce a larger community to the specialized offerings of your niche business so you can foster stronger relationships and grow your customer base.

 6. Focus on scalability

-As you reach your goal on how to grow a small business, you want to continue to focus on scaling even when you think you’ve got enough customers to keep you busy.
-You always want to think about hiring more staff, increasing your store size, and expanding your services or product line.
+As you implement new expansion strategies and reach your goals on how to grow a small business, you want to continue to focus on scaling even when you think you’ve got enough customers to keep you busy.
+You should invest in:

-The best way to stay on track when it comes to scaling is to use a software solution to automate the majority of your manual admin tasks.
-This can include:
+The best way to stay on track when it comes to scaling is to employ workflow automation, which streamlines operations for efficiency.
+Use a software solution to automate the majority of your manual admin tasks, including:

 - Scheduling and dispatching jobs.